praetoriandigital/cub-docs/api/webhooks.md

 The API allows two systems to work together.
 But it doesn’t solve the problem of keeping data in sync.
 To make the synchronization process smoother, we have webhooks:
-* All core models support webhooks that are called for any object creation/update/deletion.
+* All core models support webhooks, which are called for any object creation/update/deletion.
 * Webhooks are delivered to the endpoints specified in the Application settings.